me2beats/godot-tips-and-tricks/README.md

 - suggest improvements in comments
 - create a tip/trick you would like to share
   - use English
-  - make is short and clear
+  - make it short and clear
   - don't repeat existing tips/tricks
   - be polite
   - attach images and videos if it makes the tip/trick clearer